 Once you’ve read S Street Rising and have heard Ruben Castaneda speak on Wednesday, September 7, you’ll have the opportunity to contribute your voice to the Writer as Witness Program.

 Open to all College Writing students.
 Sponsored by the College Writing Program and AU Campus Store.

 For more information, please contact John Hyman, Director of the College Writing Program, at email@example.com.

 AU Store Discount

 & Library Resources

-The AU Campus Store is offering Notes from No Man's Land at a discount.
-Copies will also be available for purchase at the Campus Store during New Student Orientations, when you’ll have your first opportunity to talk with classmates about Notes from No Man's Land.
+The AU Campus Store will be offering S Street Rising at a discount.
+Copies will also be available for purchase at the Campus Store during New Student Orientations, when you’ll have your first opportunity to talk with classmates about the text.